-Before we jump into the subject, I feel the need for a disclosure here.
+Before we jump into the subject, I feel the need for a short disclosure.
 We share this information strictly for informational purposes only.
-We are not making any recommendations or offering any suggestions how you should or shouldn’t handle your personal situation.
-We do hope that this information will help you know what options you have so that you can make the most informed decisions given your situation.
+We are not making any recommendations or offering any suggestions to how you should or shouldn’t handle your personal dental situation.
+We do hope that this information will empower you to know all of the options available so you can make the most informed decision possible.

-Again, we are all about empowering you with the information we have researched so you can make the wisest decision for yourself.
-Ultimately, each of us has to gather whatever information we do from whatever resources we find helpful in order to navigate the sometimes challenging terrain of dental issues.
+Ultimately, each of us has to gather whatever information we can from whatever resources we find helpful in order to navigate the sometimes challenging terrain of dental issues.

 4. Substances used to cleanse and seal the tooth are cytotoxic (kills cells) or even carcinogenic (causes cancer).